 What should I do if I accidentally bite my cheek?

-If you have bitten your cheek or caused trauma to your mouth while it is numb, rinse with a warm salty mouthwash to clean the area and prevent the development of any infection.
+If you have bitten your cheek or caused trauma to your mouth while it is numb after a filling, rinse with a warm salty mouthwash to clean the area and prevent the development of any infection.
 Avoid smoking and alcohol while the wound is healing.

 Most cheek biting injuries are very small and will heal in a few days.
 However, if you are worried or concerned just call our friendly reception team on 131 396 who can arrange a appointment for you to see one of our clinicians.